jharwell/sierra/docs/src/plugins/devguide.rst

    .. group-tab::  Projects

       Must define the ``--scenario`` and ``--controller`` cmdline arguments to interact with the SIERRA core.
+Note that values for these cannot contain ``+``, as that is a reserved character for SIERRA directory paths.

       ..
 NOTE:: The ``--scenario`` argument can be used to encode the arena dimensions used in an experiment; this is one of two ways to